Blankeos/scoliovis/src/README.md

 ## Setup Instructions

+> You have two options here.
+You can either run the app on your machine or train a model from scratch the same way we did.
+For **evaluators** of this project, please refer to the first option.
+For **researchers** interested in improving upon our project, we recommend training a model from the beginning.

 #### a.
 Run the project on your local machine.

 1. Make sure your local machine has installed the following requirements: